Exploration-Lab/HLDC/Corpus/README.md

 ## Corpus

+The dataset and leaderboard are available on [Hugging Face](https://huggingface.co/spaces/Exploration-Lab/IL-TUR-Leaderboard)

-Please fill the following [form]( https://docs.google.com/forms/d/e/1FAIpQLSf6c8fuWWB-VWf4Yv5YPd9dkfE7bnX8y7hDt0DKCKfW_ocDBQ/viewform) to get access to the HLDC dataset Please note the dataset is only to be used for research purposes.
+Please note the dataset is only to be used for research purposes.